We are inclined to measure time.

 "I warned you," Augie said quietly.

 I learned that Reifel was one of only a few local author-historians who actually completed a county history ahead of the centennial.
 Another was done by Archibald Shaw in Dearborn County.
 I have referred to that work often, as well.
 Other counties either failed to deliver or produced something far less impressive.
+(Reifel, from about 1910, in the photo).

 A lot of what's in these two monster histories is fluff.
 It's useless (by today's standard) biographies of people who dropped a couple of dollars into the collection plate to make sure their legacies were made immortal.